River Twiss: Waterfalls

 The drop of Thornton Force is about 14 m.
 Pecca Falls has three drops totalling 30 m that fall into their own deep pools.

 Geology

-In its upper part the river runs through a valley cut into horizontal beds of Carboniferous Great Scar limestone.
-At Thornton Force it crosses a notable unconformity into the underlying, steeply inclined Ordovician greywackes.
+In its upper part, the river flows through a valley carved into horizontal beds of Carboniferous Great Scar limestone.
+At Thornton Force, it crosses a notable unconformity into the underlying, steeply inclined Ordovician greywackes.
 The unconformity is clearly visible in the face of the waterfall.
 The Ordovician strata influence the character of the steep and narrow Swilla Glen and its waterfalls until, just north of Ingleton, the river crosses the Craven Fault and onto Carboniferous Limestone once again.